mislav/blog/_posts/2011-06-22-ruby-verbose-mode.md

 information about non-critical errors in case the user chooses to see them:

 {% highlight ruby %}
+# in this script, `index` is an integer that shouldn't be negative
 if index < 0 and $VERBOSE
   $stderr.puts "warning: index is a negative number" if $DEBUG